 Leaders, this list may seem harsh, but it comes directly from follows, and I’ve seen a lot of this myself!
 If you take this as constructive advice, more followers will want to dance with you.

 Also, this is NOT a scientific survey by any means, so please comment if you have a different item to add, or if you want to up vote, down vote, or concur with any item on this list.
 Follows, this is your chance to be heard and help leaders stop bad habits without offending anyone.

 And leaders, you’ll have happier partners who want to dance with you more often if you avoid these bad habits, so take notice!

 Is this list too harsh?
 Not harsh enough?
 What did we miss?

-Finally, a word of thanks to the follows who contributed ideas to this article (they preferred not be revealed.) – Brian
+Finally, a word of thanks to the follows who contributed ideas to the original article (they preferred not be revealed), as well as everyone who commented below! – Brian